princefelix-23/IoT-Sensor-Monitoring/README.md

 ## Implementation Details

-#### 1. Create the IoT Hub

-1. In the Azure Portal, search for IoT Hub and click Create to create the IoT Hub.
-2. Provide a name, select a resource group, choose a region, and select the Free Tier to keep costs low.
-Click Review + Create and then Create.

-#### 2. Register a Device

-1. Add Device to register a new device.
-This device is used to send data to the IoT Hub.
-2. Click the device and copy the connection string whcih will be use in the script.

-#### 3. Message routing (Optionally)

-1. Go to the IoT Hub and click Message Routing
-2. Deinfe the endpoint (Storage) and choose your contianer
-3. Pick a preferred file format and set your file name format
-4. Create a route, and add a query to filter data before routing it to the endpoint

 ### IoT Sensor Simulation

 The all-in-one-skateway-sensor.py script simulates IoT sensors at three locations: Dow's Lake, Fifth Avenue, and NAC.
 Each sensor generates telemetry data every 10 seconds and sends it to Azure IoT Hub.